-Studies show that parents and families are strong influences in what young people think about alcohol and how they use alcohol.
-Research also tells us that attitudes to alcohol are formed early in life and parents are their kids most positive role model.
+Studies show that parents and families are strong influences in what young people think about alcohol and how they use it.
+Research also tells us that attitudes to alcohol are formed early in life and parents are their kids' most positive role models.

-With alcohol playing a prominent role in Australian culture, it can be difficult for parents to set boundaries and establish rules around alcohol use for their children.
+With alcohol playing a prominent role in Australian culture it can be difficult for parents to set boundaries and establish rules around alcohol use for their teenage children.

-Here are some tips that may help.
+Here are some tips that may help

-- Talk with your child about the family rules you have around alcohol use and explain why they are in - If you drink alcohol your child will be watching so be a positive role model (eg don't drink and drive, and drink water in between alcoholic drinks). - If you don't drink alcohol, talk about why you have made this choice with your child.
-Share stories where you have had to deal with others trying to influence you to drink alcohol. - Talk to your child about the effects of excessive use of alcohol. - Try to limit your child's access to alcohol.
-The longer they delay drinking alcohol, the best chance they give their brains to develop fully and reach their full potential in life. - Don't be afraid to answer questions about alcohol. - Hold non-alcoholic family gatherings. - Don't glorify alcohol and intoxication.

-- Talk to your child about the laws about alcohol.
-Did you know that it is illegal: - To purchase alcohol for young people under - For young people under 18 years to possess alcohol (opened or unopened) in a public place. - To obtain alcohol for an intoxicated person to drink. - To help an intoxicated person to obtain or consume alcohol. - To drink alcohol in public, such as on the street, in a park or at the beach.
+- Talk with your child about the family rules you have around alcohol use and explain why they are in place. - If you drink alcohol, your child will be watching so be a positive role model eg don't drink and drive, and drink water in between alcoholic drinks. - If you don't drink alcohol, talk about why you have made this choice with your child.
+Share stories where you have had to deal with others trying to influence you to drink alcohol. - Try to limit your children's access to alcohol.
+The longer teenagers delay drinking alcohol, the best chance they give their brains to develop fully and reach their full potential in life. - Don't be afraid to answer your child's questions about alcohol. - Hold non-alcohol family and social occasions. - Don't glorify alcohol and intoxication. - Talk to your child about the laws of alcohol.
+For example, did you know that it is illegal: - To purchase alcohol for young people under 18 years? - For young people under 18 years to possess alcohol (open or unopened) in a public place? - $\odot\,$ To obtain alcohol for an intoxicated person to drink? - To help an intoxicated person to obtain or consume alcohol? - To drink in public, such as on the street, in a park or at the beach?